mariberg/aws-bootcamp-cruddur-2023/README.md

 ## Structure of the project

 The project consists of a social media application called 'Cruddur'.
 The users are able to message each other and they have a feed that displays messages that are relevant to them.
 The frontend of the project has been created with ReactJS (JavaScript).
 The backend has been created with Flask (Python).
-The project also includes a large amount of bash scripts.
+The project also includes a large number of bash scripts.
 Additionally, Ruby has been used for a few small parts of the project.

 Parts of the application itself were ready when the bootcamp started, but a large part of it was completed during the bootcamp.
-Additionally existing parts were modified as needed while progressing through the bootcamp.
+Additionally, existing parts were modified as needed while progressing through the bootcamp.
 However, the main focus of the bootcamp was to deploy the application on AWS.

 ## AWS services that were used